uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ## Developer Guide

-Note: Many of the instructions stated below have yet to be implemented and will be included in the final product.

-This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.
+This section provides information of interest to Meteor developers wishing to use this code base as a basis for their development tasks.

 ### Installation

 First, [install Meteor](https://www.meteor.com/install).

-Second, visit the [UHM Lost and Found application GitHub page](https://github.com/uhm-lost-and-found/uhm-lost-and-found), and click the "Use this template" button to create your own repository initialized with a copy of this application.
+Second, visit the [UHM Lost and Found application GitHub page](https://github.com/uhm-lost-and-found/uhm-lost-and-found), and click the "Use this template" button to create your repository initialized with a copy of this application.
 Alternatively, you can download the sources as a zip file or make a fork of the repo.
 However you do it, download a copy of the repo to your local computer.

 Third, cd into the uhm-lost-and-found/app directory and install libraries with: